50+ Banging Hip Hop Songs From the 90s To Bounce to

 Drop – The Pharcyde (1995)

 Drop is still memorable not just because of its trippy film clip but also due to its crisp production from the legendary J. Dilla.
 The track was released in 1995 as the second single for the group’s second album, Labcabincalifornia.
+Watch on YouTube | Back to Playlist

-Don’t Sweat The Techinque – Eric B & Rakim (1992)
+Don’t Sweat The Technique – Eric B & Rakim (1992)

 Rakim is still considered one of if not the GOAT and here he’s in fine form alongside his soon-to-be-absent partner in rhyme Eric B. Rakim’s lyrics soar like arrows over Eric B.’s jazzy, soulful production.
 Does anybody else remember hearing this on the NBA Jam Session VHS?
 Anybody?